paypal/paypal-android/adr/1-remove-graphql-generics.md

 ## Context

-We have [limited test coverage][1] in our GraphQL portion of the codebase.
-The way it's [currently written][2] does have the benefit of being DRY, allthough it does come with a cost of being difficult to test.
+Our GraphQL portion of the codebase has [limited unit test coverage][1].
+The [current implementation][2] follows [DRY programming][7] principles very well–however this comes with a cost of being difficult to test.

-Here is a snippet of the abstract base class `Query`:
+The core of the current implementation is the `Query` type, an abstract base class:

 > <img src="./figure-query-abstract-base-class.png" height="400" alt="Query Abstract Base Class Source Code">